PhilsModules/phils-random-quests/README.md

 *   **Logic:** Selecting the Fantasy Giver automatically deselects the Realistic one.

 ### 3. 📝 Customizable
-*   The lists are simple text files (`.md`) in the module folder.
+*   The module creates **Journal Entries** in the folder "Phil's Random Quests".
-*   Edit them to your liking and simply hit "Update Lists" in the window header – done!
+*   Simply edit these journals directly within Foundry to add your own quest ideas.

 ## 📚 Included Content
 *   **700+ Unique Entries:** 100 hand-written entries per category for maximum variety.